alexloew/fleet-nixos/README.md

 ## Patches

-Patches in this repo add extra flags to Orbit for NixOS compatibility:
+Patches in this repo add extra flags and functionality to Orbit for NixOS compatibility:

+- `orbit-nixos.patch`: Patches Orbit's script execution to automatically replace common shebangs (like `#!/bin/bash`) with NixOS-style paths (`#!/run/current-system/sw/bin/bash`) before execution.
-- `NIX_ORBIT_OSQUERYD_PATH`: Ensures the osqueryd binary from the Nix store is used.
+- `osqueryd-path-override.patch`: Adds `NIX_ORBIT_OSQUERYD_PATH` to allow overriding the `osqueryd` binary path, ensuring the version from the Nix store is used.
-- `NIX_ORBIT_OSQUERY_LOG_PATH`: Ensures osquery logs are written to `/var/log/orbit/osquery/`.
+- `osquery-log-path.patch`: Adds `NIX_ORBIT_OSQUERY_LOG_PATH` to ensure osquery logs are written to `/var/log/orbit/osquery/` instead of the root directory.
-- `NIX_ORBIT_WRITE_FLEET_DESKTOP_IDENTIFIER`: Ensures the device identifier is written for Fleet Desktop integration.

-These flags are not present upstream and are always set by the module.
-They ensure correct binary usage, log placement, and Fleet Desktop integration on NixOS.
+- `scripts-nixos.patch`: Relaxes Orbit's shebang validation to allow NixOS-specific paths and `/usr/bin/env` interpreters in scripts.

+These patches ensure that Fleet Orbit works correctly in the read-only and non-standard environment of NixOS.

 ## Development